rainbowpigeon/Strings-Encrypter/README.md

 - Strings are naively defined to be a printable sequence of characters in the `.data` section of a `PE` that ends in a null byte.
 - References to found strings are stored in a simple linked list data structure.
-- RC4 key blob is exported to a file so that it can be imported by a separate decryptor tool.
+- RC4 key blob is exported to a file so that it can be imported by the encrypted program for self-decryption
 - Code performs _zero_ error-handling. **It is neither meant to be robust nor complete** as it is just a proof-of-concept.